Is it a good idea to give money to avoid inheritance tax? Probably not. Are there

 your estate.
 So, a gift of £1,000 to each of two children would not be counted, but

-There are special rules on marriage - you can give up to £5,000 as a marriage gift
+There are special rules on marriage gifts - you can give up to £5,000 as a marriage

-else - beyond these limits the gift will count towards your annual limit and would
+anyone else - beyond these limits the gift will count towards your annual limit and

 Each member of a couple has their own limits, so together you could be giving away

 £6,000 each year and it would avoid IHT.
 If you do not fully use the £3,000 limit

 in a given year it can be rolled forward, but only to the next year and no further.

 There is nothing to stop you giving more than these limits - it is just that if you

 die within 7 years the gift will count for tax purposes.
 However, for very large

 gifts there is a tapering of the tax payable after year-3 up to year-7.
 If the gifts